CSRD timeline: when should you report?

 CSRD Early Developments and Influences

-In line with the EU's ambition to achieve a net-zero status by 2050, the European Commission acknowledges the necessity of steering private investments towards environmentally sustainable projects.
+In alignment with the EU's ambition to achieve a net-zero status by 2050, the European Commission acknowledges the necessity of steering private investments towards environmentally sustainable projects.

-The Commission recognises the importance of investor’s access to quality, credible and comprehensive information about their investment targets, including their environmental practices, social responsibilities, and governance structures.
+Access to high-quality, credible and comprehensive information about their investment targets, including their environmental practices, social responsibilities, and governance structures, is essential for investors.

 The Corporate Sustainability Reporting Directive (CSRD) acts as a key legislative instrument to aid the shift towards a more sustainable society while responding to existing shortcomings in sustainability reporting.

-This Directive works in conjunction with two other key regulations with similar objectives: the Sustainable Finance Disclosure Regulation (SFDR) and the EU Taxonomy.
+This Directive works in conjunction with two other key regulations with similar objectives: the Sustainable Finance Disclosure Regulation (SFDR) and the EU Taxonomy regulation.

-Moreover, the CSRD is set to enhance and replace the Non-Financial Reporting Directive (NFRD).
+Moreover, the CSRD is set to enhance and replace the Non-Financial Reporting Directive (NFRD), broadening the scope of sustainability disclosures.

 Key Milestones in the CSRD Timeline